spree/spree/guides/src/content/user/navigation/add_menu_items.md

 Public setting is where your public-facing information is set.

+### Name

-* **Name:** This is the name used for the link or container displayed in the view.
+This is the name used for the link or container displayed in the view.

+### Subtitle

-* **Subtitle:** The Subtitle used for standard links as the title attribute text, or on promotional items, the subtitle is displayed in the banner.
+The Subtitle used for standard links as the title attribute text, or on promotional items, the subtitle is displayed in the banner.

+### Image

-* **Image:** You have the option to add a photo or SVG icon to your links or containers as you please.
+You have the option to add a photo or SVG icon to your links or containers as you please.
 Once an image is added, you also have the opportunity to add image alt text for SEO.

 ## Link Settings